seshrs/wolverine-search/ws/README.md

 **Step 4: Write the documentation**

-The Markdown should be of the flavor that GitHub uses.
+Use the Markdown flavor that GitHub uses.
 (Check out other documentation files for inspiration.)

 Visit [http://www.ws.local/list](http://www.ws.local/list) to ensure that the documentation renders correctly.